 - Don’t have dependent children to pay for while in school

 Now imagine you went to a private or public out of state DPT program.
-You could easily leave with over $200,000 of debt.
+You could easily leave with debt levels of $200,000 of more.

-The range of physical therapist incomes that I’ve seen is $60,000 to $100,000 depending on what region of the country you’re talking about.
+The range of physical therapist incomes that I’ve seen is $60,000 to $100,000.
+The amount you earn will depend on the region of the country you work in.

-The average physical therapist student debt that I’ve seen with my own student loan consulting practice has been about $154,000.
-To be fair, the average debts of my clients tend to be higher than the average overall.
+However, the average debt for physical therapy students that we’ve seen in our student loan consulting practice has been about $154,000.
+To be fair, the average debts of our clients tend to be higher than the average overall.

 That said, I’ve seen debts over $200,000 for physical therapists from private schools.
-This debt loads balloon even more for a student who had to do a postbac program to meet the prereqs for the DPT program.
+This debt loads balloon even more for a student who had to do a post-baccalaureate program to meet the prerequisites for the DPT program.

 However, if you owe more than $100,000, the route to debt freedom becomes trickier.
-While you could always live on rice and beans and try to pay the debt off rapidly, what if that pathway is not open to you?
-Perhaps you have aspirations to have a family, buy a house, save for retirement, or other financial goals.
+You could always live on rice and beans, and try to pay the debt off rapidly.
+But what if that pathway is not open to you?
+Perhaps you have aspirations to have a family, buy a house, save for retirement or other financial goals.

-In this case, most strategies have to be considered to avoid being debt free at 40 with nothing to show for it.
+In this case, more strategies have to be considered to avoid being debt-free at 40 with nothing to show for it.

-Pretend Jan just finished her DPT and owes $200,000 at a 7% interest rate.
+Pretend Jan just finished her DPT and owes $200,000 at a 6% interest rate.
 She earns about $80,000 per year in a private physical therapy clinic.
-She has no desire to start her own clinic and wants to work at this site for most of her career.
+She has no desire to start her own clinic.
+In fact, she would love to work at this site for most of her physical therapy career.

-Assuming Jan remains single and doesn’t have children, here’s what the cost would look like under PAYE vs refinancing at a 5%.
+Assuming Jan remains single and doesn’t have children, here’s what the cost would look like under PAYE vs. refinancing at a 3.5%.

-You’ll notice that the cost in today’s dollars is about $58,000 less.
-That’s the case because PAYE is paid over 20 years and this refinancing term would be over 10 years.
-If Jan saved the max in her 401k, the savings presented here for PAYE would be even better.
+You’ll notice that the cost in today’s dollars is about $45,000 less.
+That’s the case because PAYE is paid over 20 years.
+If Jan saved the max in her 401(k), the savings presented here for PAYE would be even better.

 Of course, Jan would need to run the numbers with something like our free student loan calculator and determine what would happen if she got married and needed to include her spouse’s debt and income in the calculations.

-He can use this to pay 10% of his discretionary income and have the balance forgiven tax-free after 10 years of employment and payments.
+He can use this to pay 10% of his discretionary income and have the balance forgiven tax-free after 10 years of employment and student loan payments.

 We’ll assume Jim makes $100,000 per year, which is well above average for a hospital employed DPT.
 We’re pretending Jim works in a geographically underserved area but doesn’t qualify for the NHSC program.

-Not only is PSLF cheaper, Jim could save almost $100,000 compared to refinancing.
-That’s equivalent to $10,000 extra per year of take-home pay that could be added onto his salary for job comparison purposes.
+Not only is PSLF cheaper, Jim could save over $116,000 compared to refinancing.
+That’s equivalent to $11,000 extra per year of take-home pay.

 Paying back your student loans shouldn’t be incredibly hard.
-Programs should be a reasonable length and cost a fair amount that puts you no more than 1 times your expected first-year income in debt.
+Doctor of physical therapy programs should be a reasonable length.
+And it should put you no more than 100% of your expected first-year income in debt.